pnngocdoan/project4/README.md

 Submitted by: **Ngoc Doan**

 This web app: **Want to discover random pictures from NASA?
 Here we go!
-These pictures will have a tite, a date taken, and a story behind it!**
+These pictures will have a title, a date taken, and a story behind it!**

 Time spent: **48** hours spent in total